Recommendations

 Closure Date:

-14 We recommended that requesters consistently select the proper consult title and that facility managers monitor compliance.
+We recommended that the facility conduct contrast reaction and fire emergency drills in magnetic resonance imaging and that the facility managers monitor compliance.

 Closure Date:

-15 We recommended that the facility conduct initial patient safety screenings and that facility managers monitor compliance.
+We recommended that the facility conduct initial patient safety screenings and that the facility managers monitor compliance.

 Closure Date: